jean-roland/LCSF_Doc/index.md

 ### Attribute Type

-There are also two types of attributes:
+There are two types of attributes:
 * Simple attributes, that have data payload (e.g. a jump address attribute that contains the address itself).
 * Complex attributes, that have a list of sub-attributes payload to describe more complex objects (e.g. a colorspace attribute that will contain as sub-attributes its type (RGB, YUV, HSL...) and its three components).